Vehicle-to-Everything Cooperative Perception for Autonomous Driving: Issues of Cooperative Perception and Corresponding Methods

-Recognizing that spoofing attacks often target a single vehicle at a time, FDII \cite{Zhang2023CooperativePF} capitalized on LiDAR data from neighbouring vehicles to counteract spoofing attacks on CAVs.
-By comparing the victim vehicle's LiDAR scan with unaltered scans from others, FDII could discern the additional points introduced in the victim's LiDAR data.
-The differences in detected obstacles under each scan were analyzed using a decision tree algorithm to classify various attacks and update the unsafe areas for each vehicle.
-The results demonstrated FDII's effectiveness in accurately identifying attack types and reconstructing vulnerable areas.
-However, it is worth noting that decision trees may struggle to capture complex data relationships and tend to favour the majority class in imbalanced datasets, potentially leading to suboptimal classification of minority classes.
+FDII \cite{Zhang2023CooperativePF} was proposed to address spoofing attacks by leveraging LiDAR data from neighbouring vehicles to detect tampered points in a victim’s scan.
+Discrepancies were identified by comparing altered and unaltered scans, and attacks were classified using a decision tree algorithm, which was also used to update the unsafe areas associated with each vehicle.
+This approach was shown to be effective in identifying attack types and reconstructing vulnerable regions.
+However, decision trees were observed to struggle with complex data relationships and often exhibited bias toward the majority class in imbalanced datasets, potentially resulting in suboptimal classification of minority classes.

+To counter data fabrication attacks, the Collaborative Anomaly Detection (CAD) model \cite{zhang2023data} was proposed, enabling benign vehicles to collectively detect malicious fabrications by sharing and merging occupancy maps.
+These maps, represented as fine-grained polygons, were shown to offer greater precision and flexibility compared to grid-based alternatives.
+Motion estimation was incorporated to track objects across frames, with motion data attached to the maps.
+Consistency checks were performed to identify discrepancies among synchronized maps and to compare individual perception results with the merged map, thereby raising alerts for conflicted regions indicative of potential anomalies.
+Although CAD was demonstrated to be effective in real-world scenarios, its efficacy was found to depend on the presence of at least one benign CAV monitoring the attacked region.

+Malicious Agent Detection (MADE) \cite{zhao2023malicious} was developed to identify malicious agents using two key statistical metrics: match loss and collaborative reconstruction loss.
+Match loss was used to quantify discrepancies in bounding box proposals between the ego agent and the inspected agent, while collaborative reconstruction loss was employed to measure the consistency of feature maps when the two agents collaborated.
+These metrics were applied either independently or jointly to construct a multi-test with a controlled false detection rate.
+Although this approach provided valuable insights, its reliance on conformal p-values computed from calibration sets was based on the assumption that the ego agent was benign—an assumption that may not always hold in real-world scenarios.